eventql/eventql/doc/tables/deleting-tables.md

 ### HTTP API

-You can also create tables using the HTTP API.
+You can also delete tables using the HTTP API.
 Please refer to the [HTTP API reference](/documentation/api/http/).